shan3520/smartspend/docs/ARCHITECTURE.md

-# SmartSpend Architecture
+# ExpenseEye Architecture

 ## System Overview

-SmartSpend follows a **three-tier architecture** with clear separation of concerns:
+ExpenseEye follows a **three-tier architecture** with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐